Your Privacy

 Photo credits to

-, you walked through the process of setting up a conversational agent from the ground up, configuring the environment, enabling the right services, and getting a basic interaction flow running.
-With that foundation in place, this guide shifts the spotlight to the next step: how to programmatically interact with Google’s conversational agents through a simple API endpoint.
-Instead of clicking through interfaces, you’ll learn how to send requests, handle responses, and integrate conversational capabilities directly into your applications.
+, you walked through the process of setting up an instance of conversational agent.
+With that in place, this guide shifts the spotlight to the next step: how to programmatically interact with Google’s conversational agents through a simple API endpoint.
+Instead of clicking through interfaces, you’ll learn how to programmatically query your deployed instance and integrate conversational agents into your applications.

 1. Install and Verify the Google Cloud CLI